EmelieMarkkanen/p3-guess-the-word-game/README.md

 ## Milestone project 3

-This is a Guess the secret word game, wherein the player have a set amounts of tries to guess the secret word to win the game.
+This is a Guess the secret word game, wherein the player have a set amount of tries to guess the secret word to win the game.
 The game generates a random secret word every round.
 The player chooses the difficulty level of the game; easy, normal or hard.
 Easy gives the player 10 tries to win, normal 7 tries and hard 5 tries.
 If the player guess the whole word correctly they win the game, if they run out of tries they loose and will have the option to start over.